 Your employment history for the same position may be scattered across several different "Employer Codes."
 (For example, if you joined the company as part of an acquisition or merger, your earlier employment may be listed under the name of the predecessor company.
 Members have discovered an Employer Code for EDS: 11485.)

 Classification as "retired."
-If you left at 55 or older with at least 10 years of service -- or left after 2010 with age-plus-years-of-service of at least 80 -- HPI and HPE generally classify you as "retired" -- even if WFRed.
+If you left at 55 or older with at least 10 years of service -- or left after 2010 with age-plus-years-of-service of at least 80 -- HPI and HPE generally classify you as "retired" -- regardless of how you left and whether or not you have any retiree benefits.
 This is reported to outside payroll and employment verification services.